juanma9613/CarND-Behavioral-Cloning-P3/README.md

 Udacity have provided a simulator where we can steer a car around a track for data collection.
 You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

 I also have created a detailed writeup of my implementation of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) **#TODO add link to my writeup** for this project.
+Check out the [writeup report](./writeup_report) for this project.

 To meet specifications, the project will require submitting five files, but there are more files here,:
 * model.py (script used to create and train the model)